alkem-io/website/content/en/about-governance/1-about-foundation.md

   background:
     color: white
 ---
-Alkemio Foundation (Stichting Alkemio in Dutch) was established in 2020.
-This page provides additional information regarding the governance of Alkemio Foundation.
+Alkemio Foundation (Stichting Alkemio in Dutch) provides additional information regarding the governance of Alkemio Foundation.

-The board members of Alkemio Foundation are the Stewards of the Alkemio mission, and they are supported by a Board of Advisors.
+The board members are the stewards of Alkemio Foundation to achieve the vision.
+They are supported by a Board of Advisors.

-For additional information on the structure of Alkemio, including future plans for Steward Ownership, please visit the **[Structure](./structure)** page.
+For additional information on the structure of Alkemio, including steward-ownership, please visit the **[Structure](./structure)** page.